Past-release archive of Microsoft Cloud App Security

-- Azure RMS encrypted – files whose content was not inspected because they have Azure RMS encryption set.
+- Azure RMS encrypted – files whose content wasn't inspected because they have Azure RMS encryption set.

-- Password encrypted – files whose content was not inspected because they are password protected by the user.
+- Password encrypted – files whose content wasn't inspected because they're password protected by the user.

-- Corrupt file – files whose content was not inspected because their content could not be read.
+- Corrupt file – files whose content wasn't inspected because their content couldn't be read.

 User insights: The investigation experience was upgraded to enable out-of-the-box insights about the acting user.
-With a single click, you can now see a comprehensive overview, from the Activity drawer, of the users – including which location they connected from, how many open alerts is they are involved with and their metadata information.
+With a single click, you can now see a comprehensive overview of the users from the Activity drawer, Insights include which location they connected from, how many open alerts are they're involved with, and their metadata information.

-App connector insights: Under App Connectors, each connected app now includes an app drawer in the table for easier drill down into its status.
+App connector insights: Under App Connectors, each connected app now includes an app drawer in the table for easier drill-down into its status.
 Details that are provided include when the App connector was connected and last health check on the connector.
-You can also monitor the status of DLP scanning on each app: the total number of files inspected by DLP as well as the status of the real-time scans (requested scans vs. actual scans).
-You will be able to tell if the rate of files scanned by Cloud App Security in real time is lower than the requested number, and whether your tenant might be exceeding its capacity and experience a delay in the DLP results.
+You can also monitor the status of DLP scanning on each app: the total number of files inspected by DLP and the status of the real-time scans (requested scans vs. actual scans).
+You'll be able to tell if the rate of files scanned by Cloud App Security in real time is lower than the requested number, and whether your tenant might be exceeding its capacity and experiencing a delay in the DLP results.